You’re a startup founder, and you started a SaaS business… Your goal: Create change that will be noticed…

 In this long-form blog, I dig deep into how to create a compelling Value proposition

-Let’s move to the 2nd layer, that’s essential to build an organization that builds predictable SaaS traction.
+Let’s move to the 2nd layer, that’s essential to build an organization that builds remarkable SaaS traction.

 Layer 2: Traction Momentum